Sometimes in life you don’t always end up at your intended destination, but I’ve learnt recently that this isn’t always a bad thing.

 Hope you are well.

-Morris would love to hear from you, so please feel free to hit the comments box and he’ll get back to you mouse style.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares and he’ll get back to you mouse style.

 © All images and story content copyright of lynncf